Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Georgia and its opponents have combined to score more than 51 points in three of seven games this season.
+- Georgia and its opponents have combined to put up more than 51 points in three of seven games this season.

-- Saturday's total is 21.8 points lower than the two team's combined 72.8 points per game average.
+- Saturday's over/under is 21.8 points lower than the two team's combined 72.8 points per game average.

-- The 27.7 combined points per game that these two squads have allowed this season are 23.3 fewer than the 51 over/under in this contest.
+- This contest's total is 23.3 points above the 27.7 these two squads combine to surrender per game this season.

-- The average total in Bulldogs games this season is 48, three points fewer than Saturday's total of 51 .
+- The Bulldogs and their opponents score an average of 48 points per game, three fewer than Saturday's total.

 - The 58.9 PPG average total in Gators games this season is 7.9 points more than this game's over/under.